 Note: This is a summary of the instructions.
 The full ingredients and instructions are shown in the recipe card below.

-4. Repeat with the remaining biscuits until you have 4 stacks.
-Place some cream in between the stacks to help stick them together.
+- Repeat with the remaining biscuits until you have four stacks.
+Place some cream between the stacks to help them stick together.

-Top Tip: Please only cut into the Choc Ripple Cake after it's adequately set; otherwise, it will collapse! (which has happened to me as I was impatient!).
+Only cut the Chocolate Ripple Cake after it's adequately set; otherwise, it will collapse! (which has happened to me as I was impatient!).

 You could use butternut snap biscuits instead of chocolate ripple biscuits.
 Peppermint Crisp is a popular way to decorate Choc Ripple Cake.
 Also, decorate with cherries for a festive twist.